b3-exmo/b3-exmo.github.io/docs/Critical thinking/Logical fallacies.md

 [https://en.m.wikipedia.org/wiki/Hitchens%27s_razor](https://en.m.wikipedia.org/wiki/Hitchens%27s_razor)

 #### Pathos, Logos, Ethos
 **Pathos** is appealing to the audience’s emotions when trying to argue. (e.g. Moroni’s promise).
 Having an emotional response to something is not evidence that it is true.

 **Logos** is appealing to logic, which is what I am attempting to do with this note.

 **Ethos** is an appeal to authority, which isn’t necessarily bad or wrong.
 If you don’t have a sufficient knowledge base to understand a logos argument, the best you can do is appeal to the consensus of the experts, but a logos argument is preferred.
 In general the strength of your opinion ought to be proportional to the depth of your knowledge on the subject.

-## Bonus fallacy

-**Moroni's Fallacy** - Failure to confirm the truth of an impossible counter-claim means that the claim is true.

-Example: "Ask God if the things in this record _are not_ true.
-If ye shall ask with a sincere heart, with real intent, having faith in Christ, he will manifest the truth of it unto you, by the power of the Holy Ghost....
-And whatsoever thing is good is just and true; wherefore, nothing that is good denieth the Christ, but acknowledgeth that he is."

-Moroni/JS asks the reader to ask God if the record is _not true_... and if it is true, God will confirm it."

-The claim is thus "this historical record is true and God confirmed it."
-The counter-claim is "I asked God if it's _not true_ and God responded with 'yeah, bro!
-This shit is bogus.'"
-However, this is an impossible counter-claim because of Moroni's/JS's conditions:

-- You must ask with a sincere heart, with real intent (this is a subjective condition; who determines what is sincere with real intent?)
-- all good things are true.
-- All good things _acknowledgeth_ the Christ.
-- This record _acknowledgeth_ the Christ, therefore it is good.
-- Because this record is good, it is therefore true.
-- Thus, God cannot whisper _anything_ to you other than "it's true."

-&nbsp;

-**A non-Mormon example of Moroni's Fallacy:** "just ask yourself the question, is it _impossible_ for aliens to have been involved in the construction of the pyramids?
-How do you know aliens were _not_ involved?
-I'm not saying they used spaceships to lift rocks or anything like that; they might have used advanced tech to inspire the Egyptians to build them.
-Who knows?
-Good science means following the evidence to any conclusion, no matter how improbable.
-Given time, and given how many open questions remain about the pyramids, Egyptologists will have no choice but to consider this possibility."